fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/date-time-specification.md

 ---

-`FIXM Core 4.3.0` defines two types for representing date/time values
+`FIXM Core 4.3.0` defines two types for representing date/time values, both restricting the standard XML dateTime:
-- `DateTimeUtc`, that restricts the standard XML dateTime, is constrained to only allow whole second precision.
-DateTimeUtc is used for typing all aviation-related times, such as the actual time of arrival.
+- `DateTimeUtc` is constrained to only allow whole second precision.
+It is used for typing all aviation-related times, such as the actual time of arrival.
-- `DateTimeUtcHighPrecision`, that restricts the standard XML dateTime, employs unrestricted sub-second precision.
-DateTimeUtcHighPrecision is used for typing the message timestamps in the FIXM Applications.
+- `DateTimeUtcHighPrecision` employs unrestricted sub-second precision.
+It is used for typing the message timestamps in the FIXM Applications.

 Examples:
 - for aviation-related times, *20th July 1969 at 20:18 UTC* is expressed as `1969-07-20T20:18:00Z`